 Here are a few steps you can take to prepare your Jacksonville rental property:

-- Make any repairs: Find out if there are any repairs that may need immediate attention like having to call a residential glass repair service to fix any cracked windows.
-Repairs like these are easy to take care of in fine weather but can become a nightmare during storms.
+- Make any repairs: Find out if there are any repairs that may need immediate attention like having to call a residential glass repair and replacement window service to fix any cracked windows.
+A Storm Window Repair is easy to take care of in fine weather but can become a nightmare during storms.
 If you are looking to invest to improve your property value while keeping it resistant to storms and weather changes take a look at these custom pergolas and pavilions.
-If you have any existing leaks in your house, then you may need to call in a roofing contractor as soon as possible.
+If you have any existing leaks in your roofing, then you may need to call in a roofing contractor as soon as possible.
 Finish the roof repair now to avoid the damages to worsen when the hurricanes hit.

 - Contact your tenants: There is always a possibility of a power outage and flooded roads that will keep you stuck at home for days after a storm passes.
 Find out emergency contact information for your tenants if you don’t already have it, and let them know how they can best contact you should something happen to the property.